-Overview of the Male Sex Organs
+Overview of the Male Reproductive System

-Understanding male sex organs is as important as understanding any other organ system of the body.
+Understanding the reproductive system is as important as understanding any other organ system of the body.
 Encourage students to learn this system and understand the function of each part.
-By becoming familiar with anatomy, students of all genders can better comprehend changes to male sex organs.
-Ensure that students learn the correct terminology and pronunciation as well.
+By becoming familiar with male anatomy, students of all genders can better comprehend changes to male reproductive system.
+Ensure that students learn the correct terminology as well.
+Review pronunciation.

-Begin by explaining that the main purpose of the male sex organs are to produce sperm - the male reproductive cells.
+Begin by explaining that the main purpose of the male reproductive system is to produce sperm - the male reproductive cells.
 During puberty, the hormone testosterone enables the testicles to start producing mature sperm for the first time.
-When a sperm reaches an egg inside a person with female sex organs and fertilization takes place, the person with female sex organs becomes pregnant.
+When a sperm reaches an egg inside a woman and fertilization takes place, the woman becomes pregnant.